-• Record ancillary data: Yes

-• Record Uncompressed VBI and captioning data to track: No
+- Record ancillary data: Yes - Record Uncompressed VBI and captioning data to track: No a A given line of VBI data can be stored as either Luma or Chroma, but not both.

 Use these Data Track settings to retain compatibility with legacy systems, such as the Profile XP Media Platform.